About the DET

 Amy began her career with the DET in 2003 as a Program Coordinator.
 At the time, the Department offered just one training program to members (Delegate Training.)
 Since then, she has contributed to many facets of the department’s growth.
 She has been involved in all aspects of our programs, from development to delivery, and has a true passion for helping to improve the lives of working people.
 Amy is responsible for overseeing the development, coordination, and preparation of DET programs along with various tasks related to overall Department operations.
 Amy has managed the implementation of several essential systems within the department including the PMA (online registration system), the UBC Goal Setting platform, and the LMS system.
 She also manages the DET’s full-time office staff.
 Originally from Pennsylvania, Amy lived in Las Vegas for sixteen years before relocating to California where she resides with her husband and three daughters.

-BRENT JENKINS, PROGRAM DIRECTOR
+AARON CONTRERAS, PROGRAM DIRECTOR

 Brent Jenkins is a fourth generation Union carpenter.
 Brent joined the Department of Education and Training as a full-time Instructor in October of 2017.
 Prior to that, Brent worked as a part-time Instructor, primarily facilitating the Journeymen Leadership, Collaborative Leadership, and 3rd Year Apprentice programs.
 He also worked as a Special Representative for the Southwest Regional Council of Carpenters.
 Brent has worked as a Journeyman carpenter, spending most of his career in Commercial Concrete, working on many projects in Southern California (primarily in San Luis Obispo and Santa Barbara counties.)
 Brent was a member of Local 1800 for over fifteen years during which he served in various positions, most recently as Financial Secretary from 2012 – 2017.
 Brent moved from Nipomo, CA to Henderson, NV with his family in 2019.
 He spends his time at home working on home renovation projects and spending quality time with his family.

-JIM LELIGDON, INSTRUCTOR/INSTRUCTOR DEVELOPMENT COORDINATOR
+JIM LELIGDON, INSTRUCTOR / INSTRUCTOR DEVELOPMENT COORDINATOR

 Jim Leligdon joined the DET team in 2016.
 Since then, he has joined the Southwest Regional Council of Carpenters.
 He primarily works on the UBC Journeymen, UBC Excellence, and Communication Skills for Instructors programs as well as the instructor development process.
 In addition to classroom training, Jim assists with course development for and administration of the DET Learning Management System.
 With a background in performance improvement, Jim assists in seeking and implementing new activities to achieve maximized learning transfer within our programs.
 He has competencies in Coaching, Workshop Facilitation, Instructional Design, and Executive Coaching, all of which have been a great asset to the DET in building our instructor network.
 Originally from the suburbs of Chicago, Illinois, Jim has a bachelor’s degree in communications from Bradley University, as well as numerous training industry certifications.
 He is a member of the National Speakers Association (NSA), the Association for Talent Development (ATD), and the Learning Guild.
 Jim and his wife Barb have two adult children.
 When not working, Jim enjoys spending time with his family, cooking, writing music, and competing in poker tournaments.

-CHIP WHITE, INSTRUCTOR/INSTRUCTOR RESOURCE COORDINATOR
+CHIP WHITE, INSTRUCTOR / INSTRUCTOR RESOURCE COORDINATOR

 In April 2016, the Department of Education and Training welcomed Lloyd “Chip” White to our team of full-time instructors.
 Prior to joining the DET, Brother White was on staff as a Council Representative for the Indiana/Kentucky/Ohio Regional Council for eleven years.
 Chip worked non-union until the age of 29 when he was organized into the Brotherhood.
 Chip became a member of Carpenters Local 175 in Louisville, Kentucky in 1999.
 He has held many local offices as well as Delegate positions.
 Brother White assists the department with multiple programs, including the 3rd Year Apprentice, Journeymen, Journeyman 212, Collaborative Leadership, and several other Leadership programs.
 He is the father of six children and has been a foster parent to over 21 children.
 He now enjoys being a grandparent to eight wonderful grandkids.